iferminm/iferminm.github.io/content/Blog/engage.md

 what's the latest instant message on my slack workspace.

 # Always distracted
-Seems like we are unable to focus on doing a single thing and geting it done in one sit, the ability to focus for a large span of time is lost, no matter what it is, whenever we get a notification or feel the phone vibrating inside our pocket, we dump whatever it is we're doing and check what happened, then
+Seems like we are unable to focus on doing a single thing and getting it done in one sit, the ability to focus for a large span of time is lost, no matter what it is, whenever we get a notification or feel the phone vibrating inside our pocket, we dump whatever it is we're doing and check what happened, then